-The following provides a summary of grants that have been awarded to FSW Programs from the Junior Board’s Youth Enrichment Fund.
+The following provides a sampling of grants that have been awarded to FSW Programs from the Junior Board’s Youth Enrichment Fund.

 Yoga for Special Needs Preschoolers

 Twenty-five students in FSW’s Prime Time program will benefit from a year of weekly yoga classes.
 The classes are designed to help them self-regulate and remain “steady” throughout the school day, helping them achieve an optimal state for learning.